heathen00/wfparser3/wfparser3/README.md

 HERE:
    * Rewrite test cases for exceptions to use a rule.
-Start with Localizer.